1 Missed CallA New Musical

 A small team.
 A personal show.
 No distance between the material and the people making it.

-Chris Duke, writer and performer
+Chris Duke, writer and performer of 1 Missed Call

-Lisa Duke, director
+Lisa Duke, director of 1 Missed Call

 You’re on the list.
-We’ll be in touch.
+Thank you.